EWGS is now closed to any new applications - documents listed on this webpage are for reference only

 Woodland Improvement Grant (WIG) funds capital investment in woodlands, over an agreed period to create, enhance and sustain an increase in the quantity and quality of public benefits delivered.
+Due to the popularity of WIG's we have had to restrict new applications to plant health related WIG's only.

 Eligibility and how to apply